wcrandall/Mp3-Player/README.md

 ## Installing/Running the application
 * Option 1
+    * Download the zip, pull, or clone the project from github
     * Open the .sln file with Visual Studio
     * Click Start
 * Option 2
     * Run the .exe file

 ## Note
-* Music must be stored in the user's chosen directory in this manner `chosenDirectory\artistName\albumName\songs.mp3`
+* Music must be stored in the user's chosen directory in this manner: `chosenDirectory\artistName\albumName\songs.mp3`

-### Clone
+## Clone
-* Clone this repo to your local machine using https://github.com/wcrandall/Mp3Player.git
+* Clone this repo to your local machine using `git clone https://github.com/wcrandall/Mp3Player.git`

-### Contributors
+## Contributors
 * <a href="https://github.com/wcrandall"> Wyatt Crandall </a>